asadqureshi12/cardiometabolic-deterioration/README.md

 ## Executive Summary

-Cardiometabolic disease — Type 2 diabetes, hypertension, cardiovascular disease, and chronic kidney disease — represents the highest burden of avoidable hospitalisation in NHS secondary care.
-Clinical monitoring remains largely episodic and reactive.
-This system demonstrates a proactive, rule-based deterioration monitoring architecture that aggregates longitudinal biomarker signals across a 631-patient QOF-derived chronic disease cohort, producing two parallel outputs: a deterministic clinician-facing priority string and a four-band escalation signal.
-All clinical thresholds are anchored to NICE, KDIGO, and RCPath guidance.
+This system demonstrates a proactive, rule-based cardiometabolic deterioration monitoring architecture built on a 631-patient QOF-derived chronic disease cohort, producing two parallel outputs: a deterministic clinician-facing priority string and a four-band escalation signal.

 Built as a synthetic proof-of-concept using Synthea EHR data, the system is designed with NHS operational deployment in mind — guideline-traceable scoring rules, explicit data insufficiency flagging, FHIR R4 interoperability, DCB0129-aware architecture, and a fully deterministic reproducible pipeline.
 Clinical reasoning lives entirely in SQL.
 Python handles ingestion and FHIR export only.
 The system is not validated for clinical use and must not be applied to real patients.